microsoft/FluidFramework/docs/content/docs/advanced/visual-dataobject.md

 ```

 Believe it or not, we are now 90% of the way to having a visual Fluid object!
 Do not worry if it doesn't compile yet.
-Let's take a quick summary of what we've written though before going the last bit to attain compilation.
+Let's take a quick summary of what we've written though before going through the last bit so we can compile.

 ```typescript
 export class Clicker extends DataObject